 Buy electrical equipment from an official retailer or a high street store where you can.

-It may be more expensive, but you can hand your money over safe in the knowledge the product you are purchasing is authentic.
+It may be more expensive, but you can hand your money over knowing that the product you are purchasing is authentic and safe.

 Check the price